apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 Fixture Scripts
 ===============

 Fixture scripts are intended to support development and testing, by setting up the system into a known state.
-A fixture script are invoked using a "fixture script" service, and typically either call business actions on domain objects, or call other fixture scripts (that is, the composite pattern).
+A fixture script is invoked using a "fixture script" service, and typically invokes business actions on domain objects, either directly, or by delegating to child fixture scripts (the composite pattern).

 One simple, but noteworthy point about fixture scripts is that they can be invoked through the UI.
 This makes them useful for more than "just" testing: